dedeswim/AP_Libs/README.md

 Everything is tested and actually works.
 Hope that the comments help you on understanding the code.
-If you need to change the data type (obvioulsy if it is a number or char type) change the 'typedef int ADT_type' which is in the first lines of every .h file to 'typedef _value you want_ ADT_type'.
+If you need to change the data type (obviously if it is a number or char type) change the `typedef int ADT_type` which is in the first lines of every `.h` file to `typedef _value_you _want_ ADT_type`.
 If it is a string you need to add the memory allocation for the strings.

-All the libraries are released under GNU v3.0, so have fun.
+All the libraries are released under MIT license, so have fun!